wamae-ndiritu/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 [4.
 I believe in numbers and signs](./4-print_most_numbers.c) - A program that uses the `_putchar()` as above to print all digits from 0 to 9 except 2 and 4.
 To do this, we can use the logical and `&&` while giving our conditions such that `i != 2 && i != 4 `, i is not equal to 2 and not equal to 4.

 [5.
 Numbers constitute the only universal language](./5-more_numbers.c) - A program to print numbers from 0 to 14, 10 times separated by new line.
-The task requires us only to use the `_putchar()` function.
+The task requires us only to use the `_putchar()` function 3 times.